The JWST EXCELS Survey: gas-phase metallicity evolution at 2 < z < 8: Summary Conclusions

 \item We find that our new MZR at $\langle z \rangle \simeq 5.5$ is fully consistent with a redshift extrapolation of the relation presented in \citet{jain2025}, which had previously been calibrated out to $z\simeq3$ (Fig.~\ref{fig:evolving-mzr}).
 In this prescription, the redshift evolution of the MZR can be captured with one parameter: the redshift-dependent turnover mass.

-\item Combined with the other literature measurements, our results are consistent with rapid gas-phase metallicity enrichment within the first $3$ Gyr of cosmic time.
-Our results imply that galaxies with $M_{\star} = 10^9 \, \mathrm{M}_{\odot}$ are already enriched to $\simeq30$ per cent and $\simeq40$ per cent of their present day enrichment by $z\simeq5.5$ and $3.2$ respectively (i.e. within the first $15$ per cent of the cosmic time; Fig.~\ref{fig:cosmic-metallicity-evolution}).
+\item Our results imply that galaxies at $z=5.5$ $(z=3.2)$ with $M_{\star} = 10^9 \, \mathrm{M}_{\odot}$ are already enriched at $\simeq30$ per cent ($\simeq40$) per cent of the oxygen abundance observed in equivalent stellar mass at $z=0$ by (Fig.~\ref{fig:cosmic-metallicity-evolution}).
+Combined with the other literature measurements, these results are consistent with rapid gas-phase metallicity enrichment within the first $15$ per cent of cosmic time (i.e. the first $2 \, \rm{Gyr}$).